prysmaticlabs/documentation/website/docs/install/install-with-script.md

           <li><a href='https://discord.io/ethstaker'>r/EthStaker Discord</a></li>
           <li><a href='https://discord.com/invite/XkyZSSk4My'>Prysm Discord server</a></li>
         </ul>
         <p>Someone should be able to give you the GöETH you need.
 You can then deposit 32 GöETH into the Prater testnet’s deposit contract via the Launchpad page.
-Exercise extreme caution throughout this procedure - <strong>never send real ETH to the testnet deposit contract.</strong> Finally, head back to your command prompt and run the following command:</p>
+Exercise extreme caution throughout this procedure - <strong>never send real ETH to the testnet deposit contract.</strong> Finally, run the following command to start your validator node:</p>
         <pre><code>prysm.bat validator --prater</code></pre>
       </TabItem>
     </Tabs>